achievingKoala/memory-app/src/mdFiles/reframe-new.md

 Usual Frame: People judge me, so I feel bad when I mess up.
 Reframe: People only care about themselves.
 They don’t care what dumb thing I did recently, even if they mention it.
 Usual Frame: My stress and anxiety are caused by events in my life.
 Reframe: I won’t care about any of those events on my deathbed.
 Usual Frame: No one wants to talk to me.
 I’m boring.
 Reframe: Everyone enjoys talking to people who show interest in them.
 Usual Frame: People judge me, so I feel bad when I mess up.
 Reframe: People only care about themselves.
 They don’t care what dumb thing I did recently, even if they mention it.
 Usual Frame: Stress comes with the job.
 Reframe: Reducing stress IS your job.
 Usual Frame: Avoid addiction.
 Reframe: Choose your addictions wisely.
 Usual Frame: I am a victim of my past traumas.
 Reframe: History is imaginary.
 Usual Frame: You are the result of your traumas.
 Reframe: You are a random bundle of loose wires.

-# Social Life Reframes
-Usual Frame: No one seems to find me attractive.
-Reframe: I haven’t met enough people.
-Usual Frame: I have lost my soulmate.
-Reframe: I have a million soulmates I have not yet met.
-Usual Frame: People treat you poorly, and you can’t do much about it.
-Reframe: You cause people to act the way they do.
-Usual Frame: Most people are normal, but I’m a basket case.
-Reframe: Everyone is a basket case once you get to know them.

 # Physical Reframes
 Usual Frame: When I am hungry, I eat food.
 Reframe: Some food is fuel.
 Some food is entertainment.
 Usual Frame: Overeating is a willpower problem.
-Reframe: Overeating is a knowledge problem.
+Reframe: Overeating is a knowledge problem. because willpower isn’t real.
 Usual Frame: I want food, so I must be hungry.
 Reframe: I want food, so I might be tired.
 Usual Frame: I have a weight loss goal.
 Reframe: I need to create a weight loss system for myself.
 Usual Frame: Sugar is delicious but don’t overdo it.
 Reframe: Sugar is poison.